JoyWays/TP_MGSI/README.md

-:japanese_ogre:
-How wonderful to meet you!
+It was nice to have met you.